 The National Safety Council shows an average of 18,500 fires yearly due to fireworks, including 300 vehicle fires, 1,300 structure/building fires, and nearly 17,000 others.
-Not only is improper use of fireworks a hazard to environments, but it can also cause physical harm.
+Not only is improper use of fireworks a hazard to the environment, but it can also cause physical harm.

-Burns from fireworks occur most frequently to these areas of the body:
+Burns from fireworks occur most frequently in these areas of the body: